allthingslinux/mod-handbook/README.md

 As shown, your body should:

-a) *Address* what you're not happy with
+1. *Address* what you're not happy with

-b) *Reference* which area of the Code of Conduct they are in violation of by linking to the copy on our [website](https://allthingslinux.org/code-of-conduct) or [GitHub repository](https://github.com/allthingslinux/code-of-conduct)
+2. *Reference* which area of the Code of Conduct they are in violation of by linking to the copy on our [website](https://allthingslinux.org/code-of-conduct) or [GitHub repository](https://github.com/allthingslinux/code-of-conduct)

-c) *Point* towards how they can rectify their actions, and subtly hint as to what could happen should they choose not to
+3. *Point* towards how they can rectify their actions, and subtly hint as to what could happen should they choose not to

 ### 3.2.3 Closing Your Opening Message
 With the conclusion of the body—rejoice!
 The hardest part is over.
 Wrapping up your opening statement, is simple.

 We would advise to end with:
-"Any questions, do let me know."
+`"If you have any questions, do let me know."`

 All this does is help tie up your remarks, and encourage the user to engage with the ticket.